Our plan B to save the Internet we love.

-The Slow Web Initiative is a boutique studio and a Think Tank focused on Europe Internet Ethical Renaissance.
+The Slow Web Initiative is a think tank focused on the Internet Ethical Renaissance.

-We live in a world where "Big Tech" commercialize everything we do, own, and think.
-Technology pivoted from being a useful companion in our lives into an tyrannical manager.
+We live in a world where a handful of companies control everything we do, own, and share online.
+Technology that was a useful companion has morphed into a data-hungry and surveillance embedded hostile environment.

-Once upon a time, when the Internet meant freedom, our intimacy was not threatened by algorithms, where we could move our content from one service or one device to another.
+Once upon a time, when the Internet meant freedom, our intimacy was not threatened by algorithms; we could move our content from one service or one device to another.

 To recreate that lost feeling, we have launched Polite, the first "self-sovereignty" platform for our content and our culture.

 Why do we need a Slow Web?

 Most platforms put their needs over their user's best interests.
 By making monetization, data harvesting, and the constant capture of our attention their only priorities, they made technology indigestible and unsufferable.